Hejaz Railway Station, Damascus

-Hejaz railway station (محطة الحجاز, Gare du Hedjaz) is a former main railway station in central Damascus, Syria close to the Marjeh Square.
+Hejaz railway station (محطة الحجاز, Gare du Hedjaz) is a former main railway station in central Damascus, Syria, close to the Marjeh Square.
+It was built as part of the Hejaz railway project.

 The station was put into operation under the Ottoman Empire in 1907, when the first section of the line to the south of Tabuk was opened.
 In 1909 the trains circulated frequently between Damascus and Medina.

-It was part of the Hejaz Railway, and there were many railway stations of the railway.
-This includes 'Hejaz railway stations' at: al-Taibe, Amman, Anese, Bosra, D'ara, Derra, Djizeh, el-Akhthar, el-Ula, Haifa, Jisra, Kadem, Khamees, Makarin, Ma'an, Marfaq, Meda'in Saleh, Muazzem, Tabuk, Wadi Kelt, Wadi Rum, Zarqaa and Zat ul Hajj.

 The passenger building, designed by the Spanish architect Fernando De Aranda, was commissioned in 1913.
 The building later became a historical monument and a Swiss-made locomotive was exhibited in front of it.

-The station's interior has a beautiful decorated ceiling.
+The station's interior has a decorated ceiling.
 The actual platforms of the station are closed.